Understanding Mental Health

 Almost 1 in 5 adults in the USA will experience some form of mental health disorder every year, and 1 in every 22 is living with a serious mental illness, like schizophrenia, bipolar disorder, or major depressive episodes.
 Many live in silence.
 Like addiction or a physical illness, mental health disorders are treatable.

-A lot of stigma and judgement exists around mental illness.
-BeeThe1ToHelpSomeone is running the race to raise awareness to #StingTheStigma in America's unique neighborhoods.
-Scholarships are offered for neighborhood based certified Mental Health First Aiders.
-Educational information and accessible resources to encourage self-help and to inspire hope in the journey to recovery are also offered.
+Stigma and judgement exists around mental illness causing many to suffer in silence.
+BeeThe1ToHelpSomeone is running the race to raise awareness to #StingTheStigma in all neighborhoods.
+Scholarships are offered to empower and strengthen neighborhoods with certified Mental Health First Aiders.